Jorker254/land_tokenization/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact

-For any questions or suggestions, please open an issue in the repository.
+For questions or support, please contact [your-email@example.com]